Following Brexit, EU rules no longer apply to UK nationals with regard to living and working in Switzerland. What does that actually mean?

 In this FAQ, we take a look at the most important questions for UK Nationals looking to working in Switzerland after Brexit:

 Switzerland is not part of the EU – so why should EU laws apply?

 Switzerland is not a member state of the EU but it is associated with the EU through a series of bilateral treaties.
 This means Switzerland has adopted many of the provisions of European Union law in order to participate in the Union’s single market, without joining as a full member state.

 What is the Swiss-UK Citizens’ Rights Agreement?

 The agreement protects the rights of UK and Swiss nationals who have chosen to call each other’s countries home.
 This refers to 14’000 Swiss nationals already living in the UK and 40’000 UK nationals already living in Switzerland, as well as around 2’600 UK frontier workers already in Switzerland before 1 January 2021.
 This agreement broadly mirrors the citizens’ rights part of the EU withdrawal agreement.

-Will I need a visa to enter Switzerland as a UK citizen?
+Will I need a visa to enter Switzerland as a UK citizen after Brexit?

-UK citizens will still be exempt from visa requirements for the Schengen Area including Switzerland for short stays up to 90 days even after 31 December 2020.
+UK citizens will still be exempt from visa requirements for the Schengen Area post Brexit including Switzerland for short stays up to 90 days.

 If I have obtained a permit by 31 December 2020, do I need to do anything?

 If you are a UK citizen already residing in Switzerland and in possession of a short-stay, residence or cross-border commuter permit, or you have obtained permanent residence on or before 31 December 2020 you may be requested to exchange your current permit for a biometric one, but this will not affect your right to remain in Switzerland.